How Long To Leave Fluoride Varnish on Teeth?

 • Do not brush or floss for at least 4-6 hours.
 If possible, wait until the next morning to resume brushing and flossing.

-• Do not eat or drink for 30 minutes after application and stick to a soft diet for the rest of the day.
+• Do not eat or drink anything for the next 30 minutes after application.
+After that, stick to a soft diet for the rest of the day.

-• Avoid hot drinks, alcohol, acidic juices, and carbonated beverages for the rest of today.
+• Don’t have any hot drinks, alcohol, acidic juices, and carbonated beverages for the rest of the day.

 Recommended Duration for Leaving Flouride Varnish on Teeth